dynatrace-wwse/codespaces-synchronizer/docs/user-experience.md

 	![greeting](img/greeting.png){ align=center ; width="800";}

-To maximize adoption and enhance the Dynatrace public image—particularly among DevOps stakeholders—repositories leveraging the enablement framework should adhere to the following best practices.
+To maximize adoption and maintain the Dynatrace public image—particularly among DevOps stakeholders—repositories leveraging the enablement framework should adhere to the following best practices.

 - Present all materials and interfaces in a professional and consistent manner.
 - Ensure the project is governed by a clear and recognized open source license.